Who Were The Tudor Kings and Queens?

 King Henry VII 1485 – 1509

-King Henry VIIHenry Tudor, son of Margaret Beaufort and Edmund Tudor, became King Henry VII after defeating and killing Richard III at the Battle of Bosworth Field in 1485.
+Henry Tudor, son of Margaret Beaufort and Edmund Tudor, became King Henry VII after defeating and killing Richard III at the Battle of Bosworth Field in 1485.
 He married Elizabeth of York uniting the houses of York and Lancaster, which ended the Wars of the Roses.

 Henry was determined that the new dynasty would succeed and set about making alliances with other countries.
 In the early years of his reign he faced challenges from the pretenders Lambert Simnel and Perkin Warbeck.